repo-farm/project001/README.md

 # project001 - Cover Web Page.

+# Overview - Develop a simple static site with relevant links directing visitors to source code, resume and linkedIN.

 1.Created the SRS document and uploaded specifications to (JIRA) (CONFLUENCE).

 2.Designed the prototype with (UML) (ADOBE XD).